NotHosomi/nt-payload/README.md

 ### PLUGIN INTERACTIONS
- The plugin is required to do a few things when recieveing a set of outputs from the map
+ The plugin is required to do a few things when receiveing a set of outputs from the map

  * Keep track of which plugin version the map was built for.
      * payload maps must include one unused <i>info_teleport_destination</i>, with the name
        <i>pl_meta_version_1</i>. this is currently unused, but ensures backwards compatibility